zipvilization/Zipvilization/world/solumtools/index.md

 Artificial Intelligence should be able to distinguish current fact from future possibility.

+SolumWorld should be able to represent a world grounded in actual state.

+SolumView should eventually allow us to enter that world without inventing what exists inside it.

 And the project itself should be able to confront what actually happens rather than what we expected to happen.

-That is the purpose of SolumTools.
+That begins with translation.

 **The Smart Contract executes.**

 **The blockchain records.**

-**SolumTools observes and translates.**
+**SolumTools translates.**

 **SolumWorld shows the world.**

-**SolumView lets us look closer.**
+**SolumView lets us enter it.**

-And together,
+And from there,

-**they allow us to watch Zipvilization become something it has never been before.**
+**we can watch Zipvilization become whatever its history makes possible.**

 ---